ggeorgovassilis/spring-rest-invoker/README.md

 ## News

+2016-01-07: Fixed order of parameters and attributes in JSON

 2014-08-17: edited 1.0.RC-SNAPSHOT to fix broken unit tests and rename proxy factories

 2014-08-12: version 1.0.RC-SNAPSHOT adds support for opaque (cglib) proxies